glacier-modding/glaciermodding.org/docs/modding/customcampaigns/repository.md

 For our purposes we will just be adding a new starting location for now.

 ## Creating a repository file
-In GlacierKit, right-click on the `content/chunk0` folder and create a new file named `hitman_campaign_demo.repository.json`.
-(The exact filename doesn't really matter, as long as it ends with `.repository.json` but for this tutorial we'll use `hitman_campaign_demo.repository.json`).
+In GlacierKit, switch back to the `Files` tab, right-click on the `content/chunk0` folder and create a new file named `hitman_campaign_demo.repository.json`.
+(The exact filename doesn't really matter, as long as it ends with `.repository.json`, but for this tutorial we'll use `hitman_campaign_demo.repository.json`).

 ## Modifying the repository file
 In GlacierKit, click on the `hitman_campaign_demo.repository.json` file.
 You will see the repository editor:
 ![repository.jpg](resources/repository.jpg)
-Click on the `New item` button.
+Click on the `New item` button, click on the new item that appears, and replace the contents in the text area with this:

 ```json
 {